Much like finding the perfectly fitted suit jacket or the ideal trouser break, there’s no catch-all solution for making the most of our skin.

 Darker skin is sometimes – though not always – a little oilier than paler skin, so if you’re noticing shiny patches, especially around the nose, chin and forehead, an oil-busting moisturiser like Men-U Matt Moisturiser or Murad’s Oil-Control Mattifier is worth slathering on.

 It may not show the signs of age in the same way as pale skin, but having a darker complexion isn’t without its skincare challenges.

-Not only is it prone to hyperpigmentation, it’s susceptible to ingrown hairs and can look grey and ashy if not sufficiently moisturised.
-Luckily, all these problems can be reduced or rectified with a few simple steps:
+Not only is it prone to hyperpigmentation, but it’s also susceptible to ingrown hairs and can look grey and ashy if not sufficiently moisturised.
+Luckily, all these problems can be reduced or rectified with a few simple steps.

 Prevent Ingrown Hairs

 Ingrown hairs occur when hairs grow back on themselves after shaving, forming a painful and unsightly bump on the skin’s surface.